Files & Directories

 Deleting Symlinks

-DELETE /engine/{path} on a symlink deletes the symlink itself, not the target:
+DELETE /files/{path} on a symlink deletes the symlink itself, not the target:

 -H "Authorization: Bearer $TOKEN"